fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 As a student and member of the UIC community, you are expected to adhere to the [Community Standards](https://dos.uic.edu/community-standards/) of integrity, accountability, and respect in all of your academic endeavors.
 When [accusations of academic dishonesty](https://dos.uic.edu/community-standards/academic-integrity/) occur, the Office of the Dean of Students investigates and adjudicates suspected violations of this student code.
 Unacceptable behavior includes cheating, unauthorized collaboration, fabrication or falsification, plagiarism, multiple submissions without instructor permission, using unauthorized study aids, coercion regarding grading or evaluation of coursework, and facilitating academic misconduct.
 Please review the [UIC Student Disciplinary Policy](https://dos.uic.edu/wp-content/uploads/sites/262/2018/10/DOS-Student-Disciplinary-Policy-2018-2019-FINAL.pdf) for additional information about the process by which instances of academic misconduct are handled towards the goal of developing responsible student behavior.

-By submitting your assignments for grading you acknowledge these terms, you declare that your work is solely your own, and you promise that, unless authorized by the instructor or proctor, you have not communicated with anyone in any way during an exam or other online assessment.
+By submitting your projects for grading you acknowledge these terms, you declare that your work is solely your own, and you promise that, unless authorized by the instructor or proctor, you have not communicated with anyone in any way during an exam or other online assessment.
 Let's embrace what it means to be a UIC community member and together be committed to the values of integrity.

 Our class (in person and online) will follow the [CS Code of Conduct](https://www.cs.uic.edu/~grad/CS_Code_of_Conduct.pdf).
 If you are not adhering to our course norms, a case of behavior misconduct will be submitted to the Dean of Students and to the Director of Undergraduate Studies in the department of Computer Science.
 If you are not adhering to our course norms, you will not get full credit for your work in this class.
 For extreme cases of violating the course norms, credit for the course will not be given.